 Exit & Support Network™

 "Every word of God is pure: ...
 Add thou not unto his words, lest he reprove thee,

 and thou be found a liar." ~Proverbs 30:5-6

-1 HWA copied or lifted almost all of his doctrines from other groups, many of them known as Bible-based cults.
-He then added his own twist to many of them which made his teachings eclectic.
+1 HWA copied or lifted almost all of his doctrines from other groups, many of them known as apocalyptic Bible-based cults and then added his own eclectic spin.
 For evidence, see the following: chapter three, pt.
 2 and chapter six of our critical review of Mystery of the Ages (search for the word "Watchtower") and for his copying from Mormonism, see chapter two of the same review (search for the phrase "Latter Day Saints").
-Also read: The "Key to Unlocking Prophecy" (Did Herbert Armstrong Say it Was Revealed to Him Alone?) and HWA plagiarized "Has Time Been Lost?" from Church of God (7th Day) (side by side comparisons of the booklets) [offsite link]
+Also read: The "Key to Unlocking Prophecy" (Did Herbert Armstrong Say it Was Revealed to Him Alone?) and HWA plagiarized "Has Time Been Lost?" from Church of God (7th Day) (side by side comparisons of the booklets) [offsite article]

 2 Read: Hitler Used Mein Kampf as a Guide in Controlling People and this part in OIU#5 which reveals by his own words that he studied Communism.

 5 The Seventh-day Adventist Church is considered by many to be a religious cult.

 Back to Questioning Herbert W. Armstrong (was he who he said he was?)